Pike

 What is Health Factor?

 • The Health Factor reflects the safety of your debt position against liquidation.
 A Health Factor above 1 means your deposited assets outweigh your debt.
 Conversely, a Health Factor below 1 signals a risky position where your assets' value is lower than your debt.
 In such cases, your collateral may be liquidated to repay the debt and uphold the protocol's solvency.
-See Basics of Borrowing for more information.
+See for more information.

 When will I get liquidated?